rupor-github/win-gpg-agent/README.md

 ![protocol](docs/pic6.png)

+Please, note that starting with 1.6.0 "Remember me" check box will initially be unchecked (previously it was always checked) and pinentry will use its last used state next time.

 Configuration file is almost never needed, but just in case full path to configuration file could be provided on command line.
 If not program will look for `pinentry.conf` in the same directory where executable is.
 It is YAML file with following defaults:

 ```yaml